1 Antwerpen, Anvers, Antwerp…

 As soon as the Menin Gate was completed, a bugler stood beneath it and played the Last Post.
 Now, more than 80 years later, every night at 8pm, as many as six buglers STILL play the Last Post.
 The gate is built over the road and traffic stops when the buglers play.
 Local people and visitors stand together in silence to remember the victims of that conflict.

 There may be other moving tributes to war dead in other places and if there are, I would love to know about them.
 Personally, I have never experienced anything to compare with this nightly ritual at Ieper.
 It makes me want to cry just writing about it.

 The other canard regularly heard is – “Apart from Hercule Poirot, can you name three famous Belgians?”
 The ‘joke’ being that Poirot is a fictional detective and .. er… there aren’t any other famous people from that country.

 Well, there are LOTS of famous Belgians.
 Here are a dozen people who were born in Belgium: Audrey Hepburn, Jacques Brel, Eddy Merckx, Adolphe Sax, Georges Remi (Hergé, the creator of Tintin), Liz Claiborne, George Lemaitre, Peter Paul Rubens, Rene Magritte, tennis players Justine Henin and Kim Clijsters and footballer Steed Malbranque.

-And finally, if you don’t know who Steed Malbranque is, he’s a footballer who played for Fulham in the early part of this century, by far the best player in our humble team for three or four seasons.
+And finally, if you don’t know who Steed Malbranque is, he’s a footballer who played for my local team Fulham FC in the early part of this century, by far the best player in our humble team for three or four seasons.
 And guess what?
 His parents named him after a character in an English TV show, The Avengers.
 How perfect that he should end up plying his trade in the English Premier League.
 If you DO know who Steed is, you’re probably wondering why I included him in a list of Belgians, when he’s actually played international football for France.
 He was born in Belgium, and grew up in France.